YeyaSwizaw/rust-handlers/README.md

 # rust-handlers

-A simple compiler plugin for generating systems of callback handlers.
+A simple compiler plugin for generating systems of event handlers.

 # Usage